GedikEngin/Imecar/general/notes.md

 L - Whilst it does not directly tie into Liskov's substitution, it would be easier to design classes and subclasses when they are designed to be easy to understand and work with, as it would require fewer modifications (tying again into open/closed principles).

-I - Interface Segregation is directly tied into KISS, as it focuses on removing items that are not being utilised.
+I - Interface Segregation is directly tied into KISS, as it focuses on removing items that are not being utilized.
 This directly keeps software entities (classes, modules, functions etc) simpler and easier to work with.

 D - Dependency inversion would be focused on creating a logical and less complicated set of dependencies that is easier to work with when looking at the hierarchy of a system in place.
 It keeps things simple by isolating high-level & low-level modules and details from each other and directly tying them to the objective, the abstract.

-**DRY Concepts:**
+##

+## DRY Concepts:

 D - Don't